10, June 2021

 What are Learning Outcomes?

-A learning outcome is a simple statement that describes what students should do or perform after a specific time period.
-Learning outcomes should be measured by knowledge, skills, abilities, or values.
 The learning outcomes focus more on student performance rather than they do on traditional techniques or courses.

 However, in a broader perspective, the term “Learning Outcomes” can be defined as an amalgamation of a learner’s knowledge, skill set, and the ability to leverage them in real-time situations.
 There are several taxonomies such as SOLO (Structure of Observed Learning Outcomes), Bloom’s Taxonomy, Fink's Taxonomy, Wiggins and McTighe Taxonomy on education.
 An ideal learning outcome would be something that abides by all the aspects of Bloom’s Taxonomy as it promotes knowledge & skill development in individuals and makes them life-long learners.